top of page

 Good, professional grade, available-to-the-public topcoats come from brands like General Finishes, Renner, Centurion, and Mohawk.

-Better Option: Renner's Natural Oak Stain
+Better: Renner's Natural Oak Stain, The Best White Oak Stain

 Design and photo credit: Brush Arbor Homes

-Staining lighter colors on lighter woods can be especially tricky (it can be hard to see where the stain is and where it isn't) so be sure to flood the surface to ensure complete coverage.
+Pro-tip: Staining lighter colors on lighter woods can be especially tricky (it can be hard to see where the stain is and where it isn't) so be sure to flood the surface to ensure complete coverage.
 You can't "over-stain" something, so don't worry about using too much, you'll wipe all the excess off anyway.

-Best Option: Your Finisher Figures This All Out
+Best: Your Finisher Figures This All Out

 Like we've discussed before, if you're paying a professional cabinetmaker top dollar to deliver you a completely finished product, you should have absolutely nothing to do with the process.
 Any good finisher should be able to look at a few of your inspiration photos and create several samples of a similar look.
 It is not your responsibility to "give them a stain recipe", Minwax color, or, worst of all, create your own samples (could you imagine if they asked you to create your own door sample?
 You would laugh and find another cabinetmaker).